Traditional Chinese Hair Jewelry – Ming Style Diji & Tiaopai

 Diji and Tiaopai are two magnificent pieces of traditional Chinese hair jewelry, often paired with Ming-style Hanfu.

-The Ming dynasty was one of the most commercialized periods in ancient Chinese history, particularly in the region.
+The Ming dynasty was one of the most commercialized periods in ancient Chinese history, particularly in the Jiangnan region.

-From the point of view of hair jewelry, the most significant change shown in gold and jewelry during the Ming dynasty, compared to the Song and Yuan dynasties, was an increase in the number of types and styles, and a more detailed distinction in names.
+From the point of view of hair jewelry, the most significant change shown in and silver jewelry during the Ming dynasty, compared to the Song and Yuan dynasties, was an increase in the number of types and styles, and a more detailed distinction in names.

 Today we will focus on the Diji and Tiaopai.